fer-aguirre/pmdm/README.md

 ### Status Code

-The status code method shows shows the result when a request is sent.
+The status code method shows the result when a request is sent.
 Responses can be grouped in five categories:

 1. Informational `100`-`199`
 2. Succesful `200`-`299`